inko-lang/website/source/about.html.md

 stdout.print(try! handle.read_string)
 ```

-Class-like objects can be defined, and traits can be used to define reusable
+Class-like objects can be defined, and traits are used to define reusable
-behaviour and requirements that must be met by objects.
-Inheritance is not
+behaviour that can be composed together.
+Inheritance is not supported:
-supported, preventing objects from being coupled together too tightly.

 ```inko
 trait Greet {